AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_csharp.md

 All chat group members can call `checkIfInGroupWhiteList` to check whether they are added to the chat group allow list.

-The following code sample shows how to check whether a user is added to the chat group allow list:
+The following code sample shows how to check whether a user is on the chat group allow list:

 ```c#
 public void checkIfInGroupWhiteList(final String groupId, EMValueCallBack<Boolean> callBack)